affromero/IBIO4490/05-Textons/Readme.md

     - Provide the confusion matrix for the training and test sets, what is it telling you?.
     - Do you have another metric to measure the performance of your method? why do you need it?
 -   Discussion of the results
-    -   Which classifier works best?, any idea why?
+    -   Which classifier works best?
+Any idea why?
-    -   How much time does it takes to create the texton dictionary? why is it so slow?
+    -   How much time does it takes to create the texton dictionary?
+Why is it so slow?
     -   How much time does it takes to train and apply both kinds of classifiers?
-    -   What categories cause the most confusion? could you give some insight on why this happens?
+    -   What categories cause the most confusion?
+Could you give some insight on why this happens?
     -   What are the limitations of the method?
 (CPU and RAM constraints are well known limitations, go beyond this!!)
     -   How could your method be improved?